Program Directors are in charge of the sound of the radio station.

 “Go back and confront your demons,” said the tired doctor.

-Lionheart and drumming used to only be dreams.
+Lionheart and drumming only used to be dreams.
 I remember ruling Lionheart as acting president of the company, aggravated by bad decisions and poor ownership.
 I was fucking responsible for Tuesday.
 A day of the week missing on my watch.
 God, it hurt.
 I listened to cheesy love songs for weeks.
 It was my first heartache.
 It stung.

 There was no more Heartbreak Radio after Tuesday’s passing.
 I heard he died after chugging a mystery liquid.
 It happened so suddenly.
 Every time I recalled Tuesday was gone, the air went into my lungs, and then went out in a wistful sigh of relief.
 I imagined Tuesday’s memorial service had come and gone.
 No real surprise that there were so few people at the funeral.
 On one afternoon I drove past the warehouses that stand atop the old Brewington Brewery site in Brewington, as I usually do.
 I dreamed that the park was a legendary concert venue.
 Life’s too short.